jenny07007/resourceinhand/README.md

 #### [Why did you render](https://github.com/welldone-software/why-did-you-render) Notifying about React re-render

-#### [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) -- A solution to solve the problem when the simple proxy setting does not work (or not fit your purpose) in development.
+#### [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) -- A solution to solve the problem when the simple proxy setting does not work (or not fit your purpose) in development

 #### [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component) -- Infinite scrolling